 Being outside has many health benefits, but what you are going for is the beautiful view, seclusion, and the thrill of engaging in some erotic behavior out in the open.
 You can rent a cottage far from the city, bring some food and drinks, and explore the wilderness.
 This is nice way to spice things up a bit and get away from the loud and busy city life.

-18. Act out a fun and sexy scenario wearing costumes
+18. Act out a fun scenario wearing costumes

 19. Travel abroad